jestenough/code-challenges/collections/learngo/11-if/questions/3-if.md

 1. Change `else if`'s condition to: `!happy`.
 2. Move the else branch before else if.
 3. Remove the else branch.
-4. Remove the else if branch. *CORRECT*
+4. Remove the else if branch.

 > **1, 3:** Close!
 But, you can do it even better.
 >